Zimmer-lab/neumandy/data/README.md

-This data folder contains various data that we will run algorithms on.
+This data folder contains a tool with which the data have been obtained from the sources and currently an exporation + data wrangling notebook.
+It does NOT contain the actual data since there is a repo size limit.

 ### Data Sources